tgraham-ucsc/corise-dbt-tgraham/dbt-greenery/project_resources/week_three_questions.md

 ## 4. Install a package (i.e. dbt-utils, dbt-expectations)
 dbt-expectations and dbt-utils are impressive, I added some tests from dbt-expectations to some of the models.
 Also added dbt_date and created date dims as and experiment.
 Super powerful.

+## 5. Publish DAG
+The Dag still seems busy but the general concepts are coming into focus.